About Our Name and Logo

 Definition of Early Childhood Intervention (ECI) for Children Age Birth to Five Under Part C (EI) and Part B Section 619 (ECSE) of IDEA

-Each eligible infant and young child and their family will have opportunities to access and fully participate in individualized and effective early childhood intervention responsive and appropriate to their needs, wants, and backgrounds, delivered by qualified, competent, and interdisciplinary administrators, practitioners, and faculty in the home, and in programs and places where typically developing young children play and learn, resulting in improved child and family outcomes.
+Each eligible infant and young child and their family will have opportunities to access and fully participate in individualized and effective early childhood intervention services that are responsive and appropriate to their needs, delivered by qualified, competent, and interdisciplinary faculty, administrators, and practitioners, in the home, and programs and places where typically developing young children play and learn, and result in improved child and family outcomes.

 Explore career options such as Early Intervention Provider, Early Childhood Special Education, Speech-Language Pathologist, Physical Therapist, and Occupational Therapist.